ajroach42/ajroach42.github.io/_posts/2018-01-01-we-are-living-in-the-future-and-it-s-time-to-start-acting-like-it.md

 It sounds like a nut-job conspiracy theory, until you start paying attention.

+Beyond that, the modern web is also less open than ever.
+Facebook, specifically, is slowly eating the Open Web and replacing it with a walled garden where Facebook decides who sees what and when.
+Search engines are becoming less useful as a result.
+The web is pretty consistently in a bad state.

 ### The modern Internet is dangerous and unsafe